 - Log in to your share dealing account and go to our platform

 - Enter the number of shares you want to sell

 Here’s how to take a long (‘buy’) position or a short (‘sell’) position with derivatives like spread bets or CFDs:

 You can start trading shares in minutes when you create a trading account for spread bets or CFDs with us. if you’re not ready to trade the live markets yet, you can always practise in a risk-free environment with our demo account.
 You’ll get £10,000 in virtual funds for free to help you build your confidence.

 Yes, although it is by no means a guaranteed income.
 There are two methods by which shareholders can be paid: dividends and share price appreciation.

 Dividends are the cash distribution of any company profits, given to shareholders periodically depending on how many shares they currently own.

 The income received from share price appreciation can only be retrieved once a position has been closed.
 The amount received will depend on how much the price has changed between the time at which the position is entered and when it is exited.

-There are two types of stock that can be listed on an exchange: common and preferred.
-Common stock is the variety that grants voting rights at shareholders’ meetings and dividend payments.
+There are two types of shares that can be listed on an exchange: common and preferred.
+Common stock grants voting rights at shareholders’ meetings and dividend payments.
 Preferred stock generally does not come with voting rights, but the shareholders will have a better claim to earnings than common stockholders.